 The tensions between WHO’s headquarters and field offices had been widely blamed as a major factor in the U.N. health agency’s failure to move fast enough to avert the deaths of more than 11,300 people in West Africa during an outbreak of Ebola virus that peaked in 2015 under Tedros’ predecessor, Dr. Margaret Chan.

 Part of the reason that Tedros won election to lead WHO in 2017 was his promise to reform the organization.
-That year, it also faced controversy over its spending of $200 million a year on travel expenses while complaining of a shortfall in money to respond to global health crises.
+That year, it also faced controversy over its spending of US$200 million a year on travel expenses while complaining of a shortfall in money to respond to global health crises.

 Tedros and the regional directors said the changes will help its 194 member nations achieve WHO’s ‘triple billion’ targets over the next five years: 1 billion more people receiving universal health coverage; 1 billion more people protected from health emergencies; and 1 billion more people with better health and well-being.